 The FDA's FSMA 204 traceability rule is the most significant food safety recordkeeping requirement in a generation.
 For institutional food manufacturers — central production kitchens, commissaries, and multi-site fresh food operations — it isn't a distant compliance checkbox.
 It's an operational transformation that's already underway.

-Major institutional buyers including health systems, university dining programs, and managed services companies like Sodexo and Aramark are requiring FSMA 204-aligned traceability documentation from their suppliers ahead of the FDA's official deadline.
+Major institutional buyers including Sysco, Walmart, Kroger, Aramark, Sodexo, and Compass Group are requiring FSMA 204-aligned traceability documentation from their suppliers ahead of the FDA's official deadline.
 If you supply these accounts and can't produce lot-level traceability records on demand, you're already at risk of losing contracts.
+The operational window is narrower than the regulatory deadline suggests.

 Section 204 of the FDA Food Safety Modernization Act — formally the "Requirements for Additional Traceability Records for Certain Foods" rule — requires companies that manufacture, process, pack, or hold foods on the Food Traceability List (FTL) to maintain enhanced traceability records and be able to produce them to the FDA within 24 hours of a request.